saf-dmitry/taskpaper-mode/README.md

  - Files are expected to use the UTF-8 encoding and use `\n` to separate lines.

- - A task is a line that begins with a hyphen followed by a space (`- `) which can optionally be prefixed (i.e. indented) with tabs.
+ - A task is a line that begins with a hyphen (`-`) followed by a space, which can optionally be prefixed (i.e. indented) with tabs.
 A task can have zero or more tags anywhere on the line (not just trailing at the end).

  - A project is a line that isn't a task and ends with a colon (`:`) followed by a newline.
 Tags can exist after the colon, but if any non-tag text is present, then it won't be recognized as a project.